 “We were the EMTs rushing to the rescue of an economy that suddenly found itself choking, but now we have to perform more serious reform,” Frank said.

-Meanwhile, the House Agriculture Committee, which has some oversight of commodities and futures trading, plans to hold a hearing this month on a class of derivatives known as credit default swaps.
+The House Agriculture Committee, which has some oversight of commodities and futures trading, plans to hold a hearing this month on a class of derivatives known as credit default swaps.
 AIG held huge amounts of credit default swaps, which act as insurance against bond defaults.
 The prospect that AIG wouldn’t be able to pay out the swaps was a major reason the government took over the company.

 The battle lines are already emerging for next year’s fight.
 Industry lobbyists will push to consolidate the numerous financial regulatory agencies, similar to a proposal outlined by Treasury Secretary Henry Paulson earlier this year.
 To prevent future meltdowns, they want the Federal Reserve to focus on “systemic risk,” or the risk that individual banks pose to the larger financial system.
-Currently, regulators focus too much on individual banks in isolation, Talbott said.

 Business groups also will push to loosen accounting standards that they blame for deepening the current crisis.